 Many Hikes Support Rural Tourism in Spain

-Another reason to hike in Spain for several days or more is that by doing so, you’re supporting rural tourism and local communities.
+Another reason to hike in Spain for several days or more is that by doing so, you’re supporting rural tourism and local communities while enjoying spectacular views.
 This cause is very close to my heart.
 At a time (not counting the pandemic) when so many places are suffering from over-tourism and so many more could benefit by having a few more tourists.

 Related Reading: 10 Reasons Hikers Should Travel to Spain.